Voices from the siege of Mariupol

 Her daughter needed better treatment because she is diabetic and had no insulin.
 They heard people had started to be able to leave the city.

-They collected her grandchildren, who had waited for two days in the hostel’s basement not sure if their mother was alive or dead, and made their way to Zaporizhzhia.
+They collected her grandchildren, who had waited for two days in the hostel’s basement not sure whether their mother was alive or dead, and made their way to Zaporizhzhia.

 “Mariupol is not the same anymore; dark, black,” she said.
 “I don’t know when it’s ever going to see the light again.”